shreesha-1990/Blog-Tagger/README.md

 # Blog-Tagger
-Tagging bolg articles using multilabel classification
+Tagging blog articles using multilabel classification

 # Data Collection - Web Scraping
 Using selenium with chrome driver for scraping.